Arthur W. Wermuth

 When the stories of Captain Arthur Wermuth began circulating back in the United States, they contained the information that the One Man Army of Bataan has "Absolutely accounted for at least 116 Japanese dead and an inestimable number of prisoners."
 Hearing this, Colonel Royal Page Davidson, Superintendent of Northwestern Military and Naval Academy at Lake Geneva, Wisconsin, told Time magazine, "Is that all?
 He'll have to do better than that!"
 No doubt it was a comment made with both pride and expectation.
 Colonel Davidson knew Wermuth well as a young man, and Wermuth would in fact do better than that before he was done.

 The son of a World War I veteran and prominent Chicago family that subsequently moved to a ranch in South Dakota, Arthur Wermuth grew up in that tough Old West fashion.
 During summers he worked the ranch, and the rest of the year attended classes at Northwestern, where he excelled at football, in at nothing else.
-In fact, Wermuth's poor grades and, perhaps even more his rough lifestyle, preempted his initial goal of attending West Point.
-Wermuth once told a friend that is was because of his "old-fashioned Dutch temper" and "because of these mitts (that) have gotten me into plenty of trouble" that he was forced to settle for a ROTC commission while attending classes at North Park University.
+In fact, Wermuth's poor grades and, perhaps, even more, his rough lifestyle, preempted his initial goal of attending West Point.
+Wermuth once told a friend that it was because of his "old-fashioned Dutch temper" and "because of these mitts (that) has gotten me into plenty of trouble" that he was forced to settle for an ROTC commission while attending classes at North Park University.